riotkit-org/docker-taiga/README.md

 - TAIGA_GID # (default: 1000)

-# List of plugins to enable eg. "slack, other, other", "slack"
+# List of plugins to enable eg. "slack, other, other" or just "slack"
 - TAIGA_PLUGINS # (default: "")